jonzjia/dotfiles/README.md

 dotfiles
 ========
-Aww yeah, Jon Jia's dotfiles.
+Jon Jia's dotfiles.
 These dotfiles assume that you are Jon Jia and using a terminal that supports 256 colors.

 Prereqs